Pixley-Research-Group-in-CMT/KPM-NonLinResp-CPGE/README.md

 The code `combineResults.jl` will average the KPM moments of the $100$ samples and combines them into one set of $\Lambda^{xyz}, \Lambda^{yxz}$.

 Finally, `CPGEfromGammaNCs.jl` will generate the CPGE response from the KPM moments with various expansion order $N_C$.

+Folders with `HPCBackup` contains codes for various HPC systems and `codes` folder contains all the raw codes.